Standard pricing for in-person and videoconferencing services are as follows:

 What about insurance?

-I am currently a participating provider for BCBS in Oklahoma, but no additional insurance networks at this time.
 I am not an in-network provider for any Kansas insurances.
 However, many insurance carriers will provide partial reimbursement for my fees as an out-of-network provider.

 It is understandable for clients to want to use in-network benefits, as using these can save a lot of money.
 However, be aware that when requesting insurance reimbursement for services from in-network providers, the following apply: